A Typical Medical Knee Scooter

 - I gave it a grade of 8 in 10

-After this careful consideration I recommend OasisSpace as the best knee scooter.
+After careful consideration, I recommend OasisSpace as the best knee scooter.

 The following is the recommended proper operation of a knee scooter: